Vyral/brett-jennings-recruiting/_posts/2020-06-15-success-secrets-to-get-your-buyers-offer-accepted.md

 11:56 - How to Use Recent Pendings to Guide Your Client to Stretch for the Right Price

-21:00 - How Nneka Uses Past Sales Data to Overcome "We want to wait for the market to dip"
+21:00 - How Nneka Uses Past Sales Data to Overcome "We Want to Wait for the Market to Dip"

 21:50 - How Ryan Has His Lender Calculate Payments "You Don't Live in the Price, You Live in the Monthly Payment"